-Zebulun was the last son born to Jacob and Leah and is the name of one of the twelve tribes of Israel translationWords Zechariah (OT)
+Zebulun was the last son born to Jacob and Leah and is the name of one of the twelve tribes of Israel

 - The Israelite tribe of Zebulun was given the land directly west of the Salt Sea. - Sometimes the name "Zebulun" is also used to refer to the land where this Israelite tribe lived.